timjzee/transplant-prosody/README.txt

 > Fill out the complete path to folder containing donor and receiver files
 > Provide path to output folder
 > OK
 - At this point you might get an error for some sentences.
-As of version 0.5 this problem is unresolved.
+As of version 0.7 this problem is unresolved.
 Please try another sentence.
 - If all goes well another pop-up screen will appear.
+> Specify whether you would like manual control over speaker and prosody combinations.
+> Continue
+- If you opted for automatic speaker selection:
   > Choose the mother tongue of the receiver.
+  > Continue
+- If you opted for manual speaker selection:
+  > Provide receiver and donor labels (these can be found in the table accompanying this pop-up screen)
+  > Continue
+- If you opted for manual prosody selection:
   > Select the manipulations you would like to carry out.
+  >Continue
+- If you opted for automatic prosody selection or selected intonation as a transplantation parameter:
+  > Choose the optimal settings for pitch analysis of both speakers
   > Continue
 - The script will now take a few minutes to carry out all transplantations
 - The resynthesised sound files should be saved to the output folder you specified at the start
 - TIP: By viewing the manipulation objects, you can get a visual representation of what has been changed.

 *Assumptions*
 - .wav files and corresponding .TextGrid files have identical names (except for extension) according to the following template: [sentence_label]-[L1|L2]_[speaker_identifier].[wav|TextGrid]